Feedforward Control

 Frequently Asked Questions

-What is the main difference between Feedback and Feedforward control?
+What's the big difference between Feedback and Feedforward control?

 Why can't I just use Feedforward control alone?